Switch-9867/cloudflare_ips_node/readme.md

 # Cloudflare IPs for NGINX

 Grabs a list of ips from cloudflare and formats it into a valid conf file for nginx.
+Also places the file in your `/nginx/conf/` folder.

-Also places the file in your `/nginx/conf/` folder
+TODO: Add console feedback.

-TODO: implement different directories based on platform
+TODO: Implement different directories based on platform.

 Missing platforms: